myTerminal/template-library-webpack/README.md

  - `npm run debug` to run Webpack with development configuration.
  In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
- - `npm run develop` to run Webpack with development configuration and keep watching for file changes within source.
+ - `npm run develop` to run Webpack with development configuration and keep watching for file changes within the source.
  In this mode, Webpack generates source-maps for bundled JavaScript resources to simplify debugging of JavaScript in the web-browser.
  - `npm run build` to run Webpack with production configuration.
  In this mode, Webpack minifies the JavaScript bundles and there are no source-maps created.